-The MS-CHI provides students with an interdisciplinary approach with population health, biomedical informatics, industrial systems engineering, nursing, pharmacy, and healthcare operations management expertise.
-Graduates will possess a strong foundation in healthcare decision-making using informatics methods to create innovative solutions or improve current practices in health policy, clinical practice, security, and biomedical and health information systems.
+Based in UW–Madison’s Institute for Clinical and Translation Research, this online graduate degree program provides students with an interdisciplinary approach to develop innovative solutions and improve current practices in health policy, clinical practice, data security, and biomedical and health information systems.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.